 This was a highly unusual visit and tasting and gave a different perspective on Sicilian wine.

-Ceuso was a wonderful culmination of our tour itinerary.
+Ceuso was a wonderful culmination of our tour itinerary in 2017.
 Three brothers and their brother-in-law had started making wine in a garage in the 1980s, and assisted by some very favourable journalism about ‘Chateau Garage’, built a reputation that enabled them to expand and occupy the baglio, or traditional Sicilian courtyard farm, where we visited them.
 Giuseppe (one of the three brothers) and Luisa (his niece) gave us a marvellous tour, including a revealing exposition of the benefits of storing wine in cement vats rather than stainless steel.
 The idea of keeping wine calm, away from galvanic currents, was something none of us had heard of before!